 Moira is a registered Health Psychologist and a member of the Australian Psychological Society's College of Health Psychologists.
 Moira has been working in the sleep field since the mid 1990's and has written chapters for textbooks and articles in peer-reviewed journals on sleep disorders.
 She practices CBT-I, MBT-I, hypnosis and also provides general supportive counselling.
 Moira is open to referrals relating to sleep disorders of any kind as well as any inter-personal or other health issues.
 She is also able to provide supervision to peers.
 Moira is affiliated with Melbourne Sleep Disorders Centre as well as Monash University, Melbourne Australia.

-I am on the clinical faculty at Stanford University and a practicing psychologist with offices in Palo Alto and Menlo Park, CA. I specialize in the treatment of sleep difficulties such as insomnia, anxiety and stress, and mood disorders such as depression and bipolar disorder.
-I practice evidence-based treatments supported by scientific research.
-These treatments are generally brief and provide sustained relief from distress.
-My approach to treatment is warm and collaborative; together we set goals and work to achieve them.
+Dr. Kate Kaplan is on the clinical faculty at Stanford University and a practicing psychologist with offices in Palo Alto and Menlo Park, CA. Dr. Kaplan is board certified in behavioral sleep medicine and specializes in the treatment of sleep difficulties such as insomnia, hypersomnia and circadian rhythm disorders, as well as anxiety, depression and other mood disorders.
+Dr. Kaplan practices evidence-based treatments that are supported by scientific research

-I received my PhD in clinical psychology from the University of California Berkeley and completed a postdoctoral fellowship at Stanford School of Medicine where I specialized in evidence-based treatments for depression, anxiety and sleep.
-I have ten years of experience providing psychotherapy across a variety of settings, including hospitals, community clinics, university medical centers and as part of federally-funded research programs.
+Dr. Kaplan received her PhD in clinical psychology from the University of California Berkeley and completed a postdoctoral fellowship at Stanford School of Medicine where she specialized in evidence-based treatments for depression, anxiety and sleep.
+She has many years of experience providing psychotherapy across a variety of settings, including hospitals, community clinics, university medical centers and as part of federally-funded research programs.

 I am a clinical psychologist who works with clients on behavior change.
 I use CBT, DBT, and ACT to help clients understand what gets in the way of them making behavior change, and what skills they need to help them tolerate making and maintaining those changes.
 My specialities include substance abuse and compulsive behaviors, insomnia (utilizing CBT-I), and anxiety.